pgmikhael/density-evaluator/README.md

 - Ethnicity: Ethnicity of the patient
 - Cancer (YES | NO): Whether the patient was diagnosed with cancer within `T`  years of the mammogram
 - Date of Cancer Diagnosis: Date of cancer diagnosis.
 The date should be in the format `MM/DD/YYYY`
-- Date of Last Negative Mammogram: Last known date of a negative mammogram.
+- Date of Last Negative Mammogram: Last known date of a negative mammogram (i.e., date of the most recent negative mammogram).
 The date should be in the format `MM/DD/YYYY`

 ## Usage